status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 > **N.B.** The reality is that we are very early in the eth2 validating life cycle.
 Validating is not for everyone yet, and it comes with both risks and responsibilities.
 It isn't a particularly easy way to make money.
 You'll need to put effort into updating your software, researching hard-forks, having a robust setup... .
 As such, you should only stake if you are genuinely interested in securing the protocol.

+> ⚠ The Merge is happening soon!
+Bookmark our [merge readiness](./merge.md) page to stay on top of how you need to prepare.

 ## Helpful resources